Marian Rivera: Personal life

-Then-president Benigno Aquino III (left) sponsored Rivera (center) and Dantes's (right) wedding in 2014.
+Then-President Benigno Aquino III (left) as principal sponsor for the wedding of Rivera (center) to Dantes (right) in 2014.

-In August 2014, during a live airing of Rivera's dance program, Dingdong Dantes, her longtime boyfriend, made a special guest appearance.
-Dantes made a surprise live proposal to Rivera.
-It was the second proposal by Dantes; the first one was in Macau.
-In order to marry him, she had to be received into the Roman Catholic Church via conditional baptism as her baptism in Spain was not recognized as valid since the church that administered it was not on the list of recognized valid baptisms by the Roman Catholic Church in the Philippines at the time.
-Prior to her rebaptism in the Roman Catholic Church, Rivera was a practicing Aglipayan of the Philippine Independent Church.
+In August 2014, during a live airing of Rivera's dance program, her longtime boyfriend Dingdong Dantes, made a special guest appearance and made a surprise wedding proposal to her.
+It was the second proposal by Dantes; the first one had been in Macau.
+In order to marry him, she had to be received into the Catholic Church via conditional baptism; her initial baptism in Spain was considered invalid since the administering denomination was not on the list of those recognized as giving valid baptisms by the Church in the Philippines.
+Prior to being received by the Catholic Church, Rivera was a member of the Philippine Independent Church.

 On 30 December 2014, she married Dantes.
-The wedding was held at Cubao Cathedral in Quezon City, while the reception took place at the Mall of Asia Arena in Pasay, and was televised on GMA Network.
+The wedding was held at Cubao Cathedral in Quezon City, while the reception took place at the Mall of Asia Arena in Pasay, televised live on GMA Network.
 Dantes and Rivera had invited over 1,200 guests to their wedding.
-In April 2015, the couple announced that they were expecting their first child; Rivera gave birth to a daughter on 23 November of the same year at the Makati Medical Center named Maria Letizia (nicknamed Zia).
+In April 2015, the couple announced that they were expecting their first child; Rivera gave birth to a daughter on 23 November of the same year at Makati Medical Center named Maria Letizia (nicknamed Zia).

 Rivera supports breastfeeding in public.
 She was given the Breastfeeding Influencer and Advocate Award by the Mother and Child Nurses Association of the Philippines on 25 November 2016, citing her advocacy for public breastfeeding.

 On 25 September 2018, Dantes and Rivera announced that they were expecting their second child.
-Their son, Jose Sixto IV (nicknamed Ziggy), was born at the Makati Medical Center on 16 April 2019, during Holy Tuesday of the Holy Week.
+Their son, Jose Sixto IV (nicknamed Ziggy), was born at Makati Medical Center on 16 April 2019, Holy Tuesday.
 He was named after his father, Dingdong Dantes, whose real name is Jose Sixto Dantes III.